 Witness the Ancient Roman Bathhouses of Kaiserthermen

-Nearby the Electoral Palace lies the ruins of Kaiserthermen, also known as the 'Roman Imperial Baths.'
+Nearby the Electoral Palace lies the ruins of Kaiserthermen, also known as the Trier Imperial Baths.

-The origin of the baths can be traced back to the 4th century and is impressive proof of the technological advancement of the Roman Empire.
+The origin of the baths can be traced back to the fourth century and is impressive proof of the technological advancement of the Roman Empire.

-Despite the medieval times, the Imperial baths house complex, underground chambers with large hot-water baths heated by six boilers.
+The Trier Imperial Baths house complex, underground chambers with large hot-water baths heated by six boilers.

 The ruins of Kaiserthermen are the perfect place to witness and feel the excellence and superiority of the Roman settlements so many years back in history.

-Exploring the ruins of the great Roman Empire will hardly be considered complete without visiting the Trier Amphitheatre.
+A tour of the ruins of the great Roman Empire could hardly be considered complete without visiting the Trier Amphitheater on Olewiger Str.

 Like all great amphitheaters boasted by the ancient Romans, this, too, was used for medieval sports and performances.

-The Trier Amphitheatre was built in the 3rd century and is located on Petrisberg hill, not too far from the Imperial Baths.
+The Trier Amphitheatrerwas built in the third century and is located on Petrisberg hill, not too far from the Imperial Baths.

-Although the seating was not successfully preserved, the top and underground arena are open to visitors and are definitely worth your time.
+Although the seating area was not successfully preserved, the top and underground arena are open to visitors and are definitely worth checking out.

-Take a Look Inside Liebfrauenkirche, the Church of Our Lady
+Take a Look inside the Liebfrauenkirche, the Church of Our Lady

-The Liebfrauenkirche, or the Church of our Lady, was established in the early 13th century and is the oldest standing Gothic church in Germany.
+The Liebfrauenkirche, also known as the Church of our Lady, was established in the early 13th century and is the oldest Gothic church in Germany.

-Built completely on Roman foundations, it is a marvelous blend of architecture and sculpture—the fine craftsmanship evident in every curve and cranny of the building.
+Built entirely on Roman foundations, it is a marvelous blend of architecture and sculpture—the fine craftsmanship evident in every nook and cranny of the building.

-It also holds 15th-century paintings, which you can admire while weaving your way through the 12 apostles on the supporting columns.
+It also holds 15th-century paintings, which you can admire while weaving through the 12 apostles on the supporting columns.

-Karl Marx, a notable German philosopher and a political theorist, was born in Trier in 1818.
+Karl Marx, a notable German philosopher and political theorist, was born in Trier in 1818.

-His house was turned into a museum dedicated to his life and beliefs in the forms of various exhibits.
+His house was turned into a museum dedicated to his life and beliefs in the form of various exhibits.

-Here, you can take a look at some of his original journals, the letters he wrote, and even the old armchair where he is said to have spent his reading time!
+At the Karl Marx House Museum, you can look at some of his original journals, the letters he wrote, and even the old armchair where he is said to have spent his reading time.

 This small museum also sports a lovely back garden and is worth visiting on your trip to Trier.

-This market dates back to the 10th century and has been in use since medieval times.
+This market dates back to the 10th century and has been used since medieval times.

 Lined with beautiful cobblestone streets and half-timbered buildings, the vibrant market square is the perfect place to mingle with the local crowd and experience the authentic life in Trier.

-Surrounded by different historical attractions on all sides, the market square is at the junction, therefore providing easy access to some interesting places worth visiting.
+Surrounded by different historical attractions on all sides, the Hauptmarkt is at the junction, providing easy access to some interesting places worth exploring.